 I don’t have anything against people doing things on the side to earn extra cash.
 But I do think that side-hustle culture can be toxic.
 We should all be being paid our worth, earning what we need, within a reasonable amount of time.
 We shouldn’t be forced to work endless hours on top of that.

-Walk away if you need to
+Walk away from a revenue stream if you need to

 Not all revenue streams will work for you forever.
 You might try something and then decide that it isn’t for you.
 That doesn’t make you a failure.
 It makes you somebody with that is open to possibilities, an individual that demonstrates tenacity and determination.